 "Z" SPECIAL UNIT

-In March 1942, General Douglas MacArthur approved the establishment of an offshoot of the British Special Operation Executive (SOE) in Australia.
+General Douglas MacArthur approved in March 1942, the establishment of Special Operations, Australian Section an offshoot of the British Special Operation Executive (SOE) in Australia.
 This idea had been proposed by General Blamey.
-In London the new organisation was known as Special Operation Australia (SOA) but it was given a cover name in Australia, where it was known as Inter Allied Services Department (IASD).
+The unit was given a cover name in Australia, where it was known as Inter-Allied Services Department (IASD).
 This acronym was usually shortened to ISD.
+It later became known as Services Reconnaissance Department.

 "Z" Special Unit Commandos were trained at:-